SwagColoredKitteh/shiny-pancake/README.md

     #RECT <X> <Y> <W> <H>      Draw a rectangle at (X, Y) with size (W, H).
     #CIRCLE <X> <Y> <RADIUS>   Draw a circle at (X, Y) with radius RADIUS.
     #ELLIPSE <X> <Y> <W> <H>   Draw an ellipse at (X, Y) with size (W, H).
+    #DELAY <MS>                Pause for MS milliseconds, this is useful for recording replays.

 The commands are all case-insensitive.
 Every line that is not prefixed with any of the commands is ignored.